Tips To Summerize Your Home

-The first order of business is keeping your space cool.
+This is the first order of business and the most important step.
 Make sure your air conditioning is running efficiently by putting in a clean air filter and cleaning air vents.
 During periods of heavy A/C use, replace filters every 30 days.
 Outside, clear the area around the unit so that the air intake vents aren’t blocked by shrubs, leaves, or other debris.
 Keep thermostat set at the highest temperature that still feels comfortable and make sure it’s set to “auto” and not “fan.”

-Plant trees.
-Trees will lower the overall temperature of the yard as well as create cool, shady spots for outdoor lounging.
+Trees will lower the overall temperature of the yard and provide shady spots for outdoor lounging.
 Before planting, consider what kind of tree would be best for your climate.
 Strategically-placed deciduous trees will provide cooling shade in the summer, then lose their leaves to let sun stream through in the winter.
 Evergreens will provide shade in summer and a windbreak in the winter.
 Don’t forget to factor in how big that tiny sapling will eventually get.

 Check windows and doors to make sure seals are in good condition.
 Re-caulk if necessary and replace missing or damaged weather stripping.

 Sweep ashes and other debris out of the fireplace and wipe down the screen and other exterior surfaces.
 Hire a chimney sweep to remove buildup inside the chimney.
 Stock up on wood during summer to give it extra time to season.